prefix-dev/pixi/docs/tutorials/python.md

 ```

 !!!
 Python interpreters
 The Python interpreter is also installed in the environment.
 This is because the Python interpreter version is read from the `requires-python` field in the `pyproject.toml` file.
 This is used to determine the Python version to install in the environment.
-This way, pixi automatically manages/bootstraps the python interpreter for you, so no more `brew`, `apt` or other system install steps.
+This way, pixi automatically manages/bootstraps the Python interpreter for you, so no more `brew`, `apt` or other system install steps.

 Here, you can see the different Conda and Pypi packages listed.
 As you can see, the `pixi_py` package that we are working on is installed in editable mode.
 Every environment in pixi is isolated but reuses files that are hard-linked from a central cache directory.
 This means that you can have multiple environments with the same packages but only have the individual files stored once on disk.

 We can create the `default` and `test` environments based on our own `test` feature from the `optional-dependency`:

 ```toml
 # Environments